iProgramMC/NanoShellOS/readme.md

 - [ ] \*        Create a directory.
 - [ ] \*        Remove an empty directory.
 - [ ] \*        Do all these things with flying colors from `chkdsk`.
-- [ ] Integrate these changes into the NanoShell we all know and love. :)

 #### The future
 - [ ] An installer, which deploys [Limine](https://github.com/limine-bootloader/limine) onto a system, creates a FAT32 (or EXT2?) file system and creates a working installation of NanoShell